 - Bought a new house in our dream neighborhood

 When I meditate, I have an affirmation I repeat for the last 3 minutes…but, I have other affirmations I repeat during my morning routine.
-These affirmations are specific for the goals I want to reach and the person I need to be to reach those goals.
+These affirmations are specific to the goals I want to reach and the person I need to be to reach those goals.

-Create and Print Out The Goal Sheet
+Create and Print Out The Goal-Setting Worksheet

-Review The Sheet During The Morning Routine
+Review The Worksheet During The Morning Routine

 At the end of my morning routine, I go over my goal sheet.
 It allows me to visualize the future I want and develop the right mindset to reach those goals.
-This is a great reminder to me when I’m deciding what I want to put my time towards every day.
+This is a great reminder to me when I’m deciding which goal and what I want to put my time towards every day.